OPEN EVERY NIGHT

 A true family business, Beth’s sister, Laurey Keller, is always right by her side with the daily operations at the theater and in the office.
 Beth and Laurey's children have worked at the theater throughout the years.
 A very important person in our lives is Joan Damon.
 Mrs. Damon has been with the theater since the 70’s, before the Seebers bought it, and completely runs the concession area for us.
 She sure is one big asset to our company success.

 In 2014, we converted from film to digital projection which has greatly enhanced the movie experience.

 We look forward to the continuation of our family tradition of providing a unique Drive-In Theater Experience along with popular entertainment since we are the only movie theater in the Warwick area.

 - Pets in cars and/or on leash are welcome.
+Please clean up any "deposits."
 No barking, please!

 - Hot Dog (with Kraut or Cheese)

 - Hamburger, Cheeseburger

 - Seasoned Fries